Biodiesel: Vehicular use and manufacturer acceptance

 In 2005, Chrysler (then part of DaimlerChrysler) released the Jeep Liberty CRD diesels from the factory into the European market with 5% biodiesel blends, indicating at least partial acceptance of biodiesel as an acceptable diesel fuel additive.
 In 2007, DaimlerChrysler indicated its intention to increase warranty coverage to 20% biodiesel blends if biofuel quality in the United States can be standardized.

-The Volkswagen Group has released a statement indicating that several of its vehicles are compatible with B5 and B100 made from rape seed oil and compatible with the EN 14214 standard.
+The Volkswagen Group has released a statement indicating that several of its vehicles are compatible with B5 and B100 made from rapeseed oil and compatible with the EN 14214 standard.
 The use of the specified biodiesel type in its cars will not void any warranty.

 Mercedes-Benz does not allow diesel fuels containing greater than 5% biodiesel (B5) due to concerns about "production shortcomings".
 Any damages caused by the use of such non-approved fuels will not be covered by the Mercedes-Benz Limited Warranty.

 Starting in 2004, the city of Halifax, Nova Scotia decided to update its bus system to allow the fleet of city buses to run entirely on a fish-oil based biodiesel.
 This caused the city some initial mechanical issues, but after several years of refining, the entire fleet had successfully been converted.

 In 2007, McDonald's of UK announced it would start producing biodiesel from the waste oil byproduct of its restaurants.
 This fuel would be used to run its fleet.